AndreBaltazar8/ablac/docs/freestanding.md

 embedded targets, and eventually replacing the bootstrap C runtime.
 They are not the portable public API.

+On an x86-64 Linux host,
-`ablac build app.ab --target x86_64-linux-raw -o app` now produces a static ELF with its own `_start`, raw `exit_group`, `mmap`/`munmap` allocation, and compiler fallback memory primitives.
+`ablac build app.ab --target x86_64-linux-raw -o app` produces a static ELF with its own `_start`, raw `exit_group`, `mmap`/`munmap` allocation, and compiler fallback memory primitives.
 LLD is invoked without CRT or libc, and the driver rejects host or LLVM runtime imports for this profile.
+Other hosts can still use extension-defined LLVM targets for object emission without pretending that they have the Linux headers and executable-link contract.

 The intended layering is: